Best Hotels in Madrid: Salamanca, Malasaña & the Gran Vía (2026)

 Price: €500–6,000/night | Location: Pl. de la Lealtad, 5, Retiro

-The Ritz Madrid (by Belmond — the most prestigious brand in luxury heritage hotels) is directly opposite the Prado Museum — the extraordinary position, the extraordinary terrace restaurant (the most atmospheric outdoor restaurant in Madrid — the extraordinary garden terrace between the hotel and the Prado), and the extraordinary history (inaugurated by Alfonso XIII in 1910, the extraordinary guest list includes every major 20th-century figure who visited Madrid).
+The Ritz Madrid — by Belmond, the most prestigious name in luxury heritage hotels — stands directly opposite the Prado Museum.
+Its garden terrace restaurant, set between the hotel and the Prado, is the most atmospheric outdoor dining in Madrid, and its history runs deep: inaugurated by Alfonso XIII in 1910, its guest list includes every major 20th-century figure who visited the city.

 Salamanca and Almagro — The Boutique Cluster